 Juggling a full-time job and a side hustle is challenging.
 However, thousands of Kenyans are doing it, so why not you?
 As soon as you resolve to start a business while employed, you need a plan.
 If you are looking for a checklist as you venture into your business, here’s how to make your side hustle work for you.

 - Hire an employee with previous experience, one who can run a business without supervision.
 Don’t hire a beginner to manage your business when you are also a beginner.

 - Create weekly or monthly milestones to help you evaluate your growth.
-They could be related to sales, to the number of leads generated weekly, etc. For example, week 1, gain 100 followers on social media, sell 3 pieces a day on week 1.
+Theese milestones could be related to sales, to the number of leads generated weekly, etc. For example, week 1, gain 100 followers on social media, sell 3 pieces a day on week 1.

 - Hire experts for what you cannot do.
-It is okay to say you need help.
-If deliveries are hectic, engage a delivery company, if making products at home is tiresome, contact a manufacturer.
+It is okay to ask for help.
+If deliveries are hectic, engage a delivery company; if making products at home is tiresome, contact a manufacturer.

 - Have realistic, measurable, attainable goals for your side hustle.
 According to George T. Doran, who authored the SMART criterion, your goals should always be Specific, Measurable, Achievable, Realistic and Time-bound.
 Break down your business goals into phrases that you can measure.
 On the same note, identity the specific thing you must do to achieve your goal.
 For example, for an online store, getting Facebook page likes is a specific, attainable goal.
 To attain this goal, you need money to run an ad or you can invite friends to like your page.
 To measure your success, analyse the increase in number of page likes daily.

 - Set aside a day or hours to evaluate your progress.
 Your employees may give you a daily or weekly report, but you also need to examine the progress of your business personally.
 Go over the week’s earnings, expenditures and analyse any new leads generated.